-Even as I write this I am still living on an adventure high after my weekend away at Joshua Tree National Park.
-Since moving to San Diego, visiting Joshua Tree was high on my list, but like a lot of things, it fell into the “later” category and I never went.
-But because I’m moving, I figured Joshua Tree would make the perfect weekend getaway with some close girlfriends…and I was right!
-Girlfriend Getaway = Galaway…see what I did there? 😉
+Even as I write this I am still on an adventure high after my weekend away at Joshua Tree National Park.
+Since moving to San Diego, visiting Joshua Tree has been high on my list.
+But like a lot of things, it fell into the “later” category and I never went.
+But because I’m moving, I figured Joshua Tree National Park would make the perfect weekend getaway with some close girlfriends.
+And I was right!

 We decided some good ole fashioned camping would be perfect for some girl bonding in the desert.
 And also makes for cheaper accommodation!